hanna-rodler/Padlet2/README.md

 # Padlet

-This Padlet is created for the web course in the sixth semester
+This Padlet is created for the web course in the sixth semester using Laravel and Angular.js